A Popular Misconception

 Amen, Dr. Craig.
 Amen.

-If we don’t want people to think we have blind faith, we ought to show them that they should see it too.
+If we don’t want people to think we have blind faith, we ought to show them the results of our faith.

 Embrace our fiducia.

-The Gospel, the foundation of the Christian worldview, is equipped to break down what blinds both sides and to fulfill what both sides are lacking.
+The gospel of Christ is powerful enough to break through that which blinds both sides and to fulfill that which both sides lack.
 We ought to embrace our faith and take it to the world.

-If we don’t want people to think we have blind faith, we ought to invite them to see it too.
+If we don’t want people to think we have blind faith, we ought to show them the way to our faith.

 Thanks for reading!